The vintageTEK annual meeting is scheduled for Thursday,

 Become a museum associate!
 Sign up on our registration page and receive monthly email newsletters from the museum.
 These newsletters are only sent once per month and contain photos and information on what is happening at your museum.
 The newsletters are very similar to the monthly blog.
-Click here to view the December blog.
+Click here to view the January blog.

-- CRT Manufacturing
+- CRT Time Capsule

 - Hawthorne Electronics

-- Scope Carts
+- Scope Class

-- Tektronix 1987 Products
+- Tektronix Brochure 1963

-"Information and Resources" > "Employees"
+- New employees have been added to "Information and Resources" > "Employees"